notontilt09/Movie_Trailers/README.md

 ## Setup

 * Download or clone the repository from https://github.com/notontilt09/Movie_Trailers
-* Run the entertainment_center.py programa
+* Run the entertainment_center.py program